Parent Information Package

 If your summer plans change, we will do our best to accommodate your child in another camp week.
 If this is not possible, refunds will be provided if notice is given one month prior to the withdrawal from a camp week.
 A refund will be provided after the one month deadline with a medical note.

-Medical refunds can be provided for absences in response to Public Health recommendations or with a note from a physician or registered nurse.
-Medical refunds will not be issued for participants who have missed programming due to a visit or stay in Willowgrove/Fraser Lake Camp’s Health Center.
+Medical refunds can be provided for absences in response to Public Health recommendations or with a note from a physician, nurse practitioner or registered nurse.
+Medical refunds will not be issued for participants who have missed programming due to a visit to Willowgrove's Health Center.
+For information on Health and Wellness at camp, please see the bottom of this package.

 Credit Card Charges